AMNESTY INTERNATIONAL’S BOARD OF DIRECTORS

 Dastageer Sakhizai, Director

-Dastageer works as a Senior Policy Analyst at the Government of Saskatchewan in Canada.
-His career in public policy started in early 2006 after graduation from the School of Policy Studies at Queens University.
-Prior to transitioning to his new career in public policy, Dastageer worked in the conflict resolution area as a mediator in Saskatoon Community Mediation Services for five years.
+Dastageer is a Senior Policy Analyst at the Government of Saskatchewan in Canada.
+He started his career in public policy in early 2006 after graduating from the School of Policy Studies at Queens University.
+Prior to transitioning to his new career in public policy, Dastageer worked as a mediator in Saskatoon Community Mediation Services for five years in conflict resolution.

 In his previous career, Dastageer worked as a researcher in the academies of sciences of Afghanistan, Hungary, Uzbekistan, and Bulgaria, as well as at the University of Saskatchewan, where he was recruited for a research project and subsequently settled in Canada.